Rivacindela hudsoni: Larval Hunting

+Larva Diet

+Similar to how body size correlates with habitat choice, it also relates to the size of prey they choose.
+Studies showed that low feeding levels can create significant implications on tiger beetle development, more specifically for larvae.
+Because of the increased susceptibility and risk of parasitism for larvae, long-term exposure to low feeding levels can greatly increase mortality rate.
+This is especially worrisome as the vulnerable larval foraging stages are extended when feeding levels are low.
+Furthermore, the consequences of these low feeding levels can manifest as a domino effect and extend to later stages throughout the life cycle, which result in underdeveloped pupae and adults.
+Insufficient feeding at a young age can impact the reproductive potential of adult females who similarly experience low feeding levels.

 Adult

 Like all insects, the Rivacindela hudsoni has three tagmata in its adult form.
-These segments include the head, abdomen and a patterned thorax onto which six thin, uniramous appendages and two pairs of vestigial wings are attached.
+These segments include the head, abdomen, and a patterned thorax onto which six thin, uniramous appendages and two pairs of vestigial wings are attached.
 The beetle's forewings are hardened to form a protective layer known as the elytra and are fused to the hindwings.
 The species has two large eyes that together make the head wider than the thorax, underneath which a pair of filiform antennae are attached.
 Surrounding the mouth is the labrum, onto which sharp projections and maxillae are attached next to a pair of sickle-like mandibles with both compound and simple teeth arranged along its length.
-The average body length of R. hudsoni was recorded at 20.8mm.
+The average body length of R. hudsoni is recorded at 20.8 mm.